Themekraft/tk-google-fonts/readme.txt

 6. The TK Google Fonts Admin Settings Panel - Select a Font with preview == Changelog ==

+= 2.0 =
+* Created a new free and pro version with tons of new options to layout your fonts.
+* Please read the blog post for a complete list of new options:

 = 1.3.2 =
-Freemius Integration
+* Freemius Integration
-Smaller changes
+* Smaller changes

 = 1.3.1 =
-Add https is_ssl support
+* Add https is_ssl support

 = 1.3 =
 * Initial Release.